 Section F.1, Column 2.--Enter the total number of days reimbursed by title XIX.

-.
+Section F.1, Column 3.--Enter the total number of unduplicated recipients of NF services.

+Section F.1, Column 4.--Enter the total days of care for recipients of NF services.

 Count a day of NF care only if paid for, in whole or in part, by the State agency administering or supervising the title XIX program.
 If payment involves both personal assets of the recipient and State agency funds, include the full count of days paid.